-It goes without saying that Australia is a vast country and finding a skerrick of reception outside of the coastal fringes can be tough.
-If you’re away from a city or regional town you may find it’s difficult to get reception on your mobile phone at the best of times.
+It goes without saying that the sheer size of Australia makes finding mobile reception outside of the coastal fringes can be hit and miss.
+If you’re away from a city or large regional town you may find it’s difficult to get reception on your mobile phone at the best of times, let alone reliable reception.
 Luckily, Telstra has stepped up to the plate and physically tests out a range of mobile phones to see whether they are suitable for use out in the bush.
 Compare the range of ‘Telstra Tick’ phones below and find out what you need to do to get the most out of your phone.

 What is ‘Telstra Tick’?